elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/function-expressions.md

 <CloseAllAnswers />

-### Is a function a function, object, or both?
+### Is a function “a function”, object, or both?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Both, In JavaScript, functions are first-class objects, because they can have properties and methods just like any other object.
-What distinguishes them from other objects is that functions can be called.
+  <div><strong>Interview Response:</strong> In JavaScript, functions are first-class objects because they can have properties and methods just like any other object.
+What distinguishes them from other objects is that functions get called.
 In simple terms, they are Function objects.
 </div>
   </div>
 </details>

 ---

-### What is the difference between function declaration and function expression?
+### What's the difference between a function declaration and a function expression?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Function declarations load immediately and function expressions load when the interpreter has passed them on the right side of the expression.</div><br />
+  <div><strong>Interview Response:</strong> Function declarations load immediately, and function expressions load when the interpreter has passed them on the right side of the expression.</div><br />
-  <div><strong>Technical Response:</strong> Function declarations load before any code is executed while Function expressions load only when the interpreter passed the right side of the expression.
-A global Function Declaration is visible in the whole script, no matter where it is.<br /><br />
+  <div><strong>Technical Response:</strong> Function declarations load before any code executes, while Function expressions load only when the interpreter passes the right side of the expression.
+A global Function Declaration is visible in the whole script, no matter where.<br /><br />
-  Function Declarations are functions, declared as a separate statement, in the main code flow.<br /><br />
+  Function Declarations are functions declared as a separate statement in the main code flow.<br /><br />
-  Function Expressions are functions, created inside an expression or inside another syntax construct.
+  Function Expressions are functions created inside an expression or another syntax construct.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong> Function Declaration<br /><br />